gajag2/My-M-Tracker/policy.md

 Privacy Policy and Terms of Use

-1 - Calendar entries (privacy) - By default, My M-Cycle keeps all your entries on your device.
+1 - Calendar entries (privacy) - By default, My M-Tracker keeps all your entries on your device.
 We do not store your entries on any external server.
+  - If backup is enabled, your backup data will be stored on your iCloud account.

 2 - Predictions - Every human body is different, there is no guarantee of any kind that the predictions are right.